esr360/Kayzen-GS/README.md

 ### Getting Started

-There are several ways to use the Kayzen GS framework depending on how much you want to customize it:
+There are several ways to use the Kayzen-GS framework depending on how much you want to customize it:

 #### Plain CSS